Heat Pump Cost in Los Angeles & Ventura County (2026): What Installation & Running Costs Really Look Like

 Key Takeaways

-If you’ve been looking into the cost to install a heat pump in either Los Angeles or Ventura County, you might have noticed one thing already: the numbers are all over the place.
-One website says a heat pump costs $6,000.
+If you’ve been looking into the cost to install a heat pump in Los Angeles or Ventura County, you’ve probably noticed something: the numbers online are all over the place.
+One source says $6,000.
 Another says $25,000.
-Neither of those numbers feels particularly useful when you’re trying to budget for a real home in a real Southern California market.
+Neither helps when you’re trying to budget for a real home in a real Southern California market.

 How Much Does a Heat Pump Cost in Los Angeles & Ventura County in 2026?